matheussilvalimaa/Lower-projects/Readme.md

-# Lower projects repository: Games and Utilities
+# First Projects Repository: Games and Utilities

 This repository contains three independent projects showcasing small applications that i developed in the beginning of my learning, using different programming languages.
 Each project demonstrates unique features, ranging from terminal-based games to graphical user interfaces.